Yry01/project-insomnia/README.md

 Our web application is a virtual space that allows people to gather and interact with each other in a fun and engaging way.
 Our application is designed to recreate the experience of being in a physical space, with different areas, objects, and activities to explore.

-The main feature of our application is a customizable map where users can join different rooms or areas.
-Users can move around the map and interact with other users and objects in real-time, using avatars or customized characters.
+The main feature of our application is a customizable map where users can join different rooms or areas to make a voice call.
+Users can move around the map and interact with other users and objects in real time, using avatars or customized characters.

-To enhance the social aspect of the application, we offer various communication features, such as private messaging, friend lists, or group chats.
-Users can also earn rewards or achievements by completing tasks or participating in events, which can be displayed on their profile page.

 Overall, our web application provides a unique and immersive way of connecting with people online, whether for entertainment, education, or collaboration.
 With its user-friendly interface, customizable features, and social capabilities, it offers a versatile and engaging platform for any kind of virtual gathering.

+## How to use our app

+You need to log in to our application by using your email or Google account.
+Press W A S D to move and press G to make a call.
+You can only make a call when there are other users in the chat-town.
+After you make a call, you can press M to mute or H to hang on.

 ## Complexity points picked